nigeljohnson73/coin73/README.md

 There are no claims of enviornmental friendliness, or favouring lower power devices - everyone can play.
 If you have a low power device that can process the work, then the rewards may be, relatively speaking, higher.
 Since there is no real money here, there will never be any 'profit'.

+This part of the project deals specifically with the centralised services.
+Mining will be a separate project coming along once the server stuff is stable.

 ## Things harmed in the making of this project

 This project is built on the Google App Engine platform.
 The main idea here is that you pay for what you use, so you're not wasting resource paying for servers that are only 30% loaded.
-If you do have a spike, google can throw more resource at things for you while you sleep.
+If you do have a spike or grow a lot, Google can throw more resource at things for you while you sleep.
 I appreciate there are huge caveats here.
 But this is a journey.

 ### General technologies